thongton11314/Media-Storage-Management/README.md

 # How the Application Process

-- To sucessfully run the program, some .txt files need to be included as corrected form
+- Precondition: To sucessfully run the program, some .txt files need to be included as corrected form
     - data4customers.txt, this file contain all customer information
     - data4movies.txt, this files contain all movies information
     - data4commands.txt, this file contain all command to be executed

+- Processing:
+    - 1: A Store is instantiated in main
+    - 2: Build the customers by reading each customer from "data4customers.txt"
+        - Store all customer in Customer Collection
-- The application will at first build the customer by reading each customer from "data4customers.txt".
-Secondly, building the movies by reading each movies from "data4movies.txt"
+    - 3: Build the movies by reading each movies from "data4movies.txt"
+        - Store all movies in Media Collection
-.
-Finally, process commands by reading each command from "data4commands.txt".
+    - 4: Process commands by reading each command from "data4commands.txt"
+        - Get commands then access Customer and Media Collection to process commands.